harpreetpb61/Induction-Program/README.md

 He motivated us to study sincerely, respect values, and always contribute to society in a positive way.
 His words were full of inspiration and made us feel proud to be part of an institution with such a strong vision and legacy.

+### **5. Evening Session**
+After that in the evening, the all students were taken to their departments.
+We saw different labs and classes of our department.

 #### ***The induction day filled us with motivation, blessings, and pride.
 I am excited to begin my journey at GNDEC and make the most of every opportunity here***